Keibert Ruiz Preview, Player Props: Nationals vs. Marlins

 - The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks second in the league.

-- The Marlins' 4.25 team ERA ranks 17th among all MLB pitching staffs.
+- The Marlins have the 15th-ranked team ERA across all MLB pitching staffs (4.22).

-- Marlins pitchers combine to allow 152 total home runs at a rate of 1.2 per game (to rank 15th in baseball).
+- The Marlins rank 15th in baseball in home runs surrendered (152 total, 1.2 per game).

-- Perez makes the start for the Marlins, his 15th of the season.
-He is 5-4 with a 2.91 ERA and 83 strikeouts in 68 2/3 innings pitched.
+- Chargois makes his first start of the season for the Marlins.

 © 2023 Data Skrive.
 All rights reserved.